Most farms start with soil and sunshine. Moonflower Farms in Houston started with space.

 How a NASA Life Support Engineer Ended Up Farming in a Warehouse

-Moonflower Farms was born from that intersection.
+Moonflower Farms was born at that intersection—where engineering meets ecology.

-- “Clean, efficient, and totally different from any farm I’ve seen.”
+“Blew my mind what they’re doing in a warehouse in Houston.
+Clean, efficient, and totally different from any farm I’ve seen.”

 Why This Story Matters